Essential things to know before you start PrEP

 - A full sexually transmitted infections (STI) screen.
 We recommend a full STI screen every 3 months – even if you don’t have any symptoms.

-- What is called a ‘fourth generation HIV antibody antigen test’.
-These tests have a much shorter ‘window period’ of 4 weeks than other tests.
-They can give an accurate result 4 weeks after potential exposure to HIV.
-It’s a good idea to repeat the fourth generation HIV test after 4 weeks to make sure an acute or recent infection was not missed by the first test.
+- An HIV antibody antigen test at your local clinic.
+These tests have a much shorter window period than other tests – they can give an accurate result 4 weeks after potential exposure to HIV.
+It’s a good idea to repeat the HIV test after 4 weeks to make sure an acute or recent infection was not missed by the first test.

 - A blood test to check your kidney function.
 In a very small number of people PrEP can damage renal (kidney) function.
 This is rare and usual only in people with existing kidney problems or taking other medication that may affect their kidneys.